-These are a series of works we call Future Gardens that began in 1995.
+These are a series of works we call Future Gardens that began in 1995, with the Garden of Hot Winds and Warms Rains.
 The concept of Future Gardens is that every place that has survived heat and drought in its past has present and historical plant species in its history and present that can survive in a heat-stressed future.
-Local botanists can collect such species, propagate them, and generate the scaffolding for more rapid regeneration of local ecosystems as
+Local botanists can collect such species, propagate them, and generate the scaffolding for more rapid regeneration of local ecosystems as warming occurs.

 These clusters of species, when propagated in Future Gardens then act as educational scientific experiments, works of art, public gardens and nursery beds of future plant ensembles that have the capacity to regenerate heat-stressed ecosystems far more rapidly than the life web can unassisted.